 2. Oniishibozu Jigoku (Monk’s Head Hell)

-- Why it’s great for toddlers: The bubbling mud makes a funny “plop” sound and forms shapes that look like shaved heads (monks).
-It’s mesmerizing for little ones to watch the bubbles grow and pop.
-It is generally quieter and less crowded than the Sea Hell.
+- Why it’s great for toddlers: The bubbling mud makes a funny “plop” sound and forms shapes like shaved monk heads.
+Watching the bubbles grow and pop is mesmerizing, and it is usually quieter than the Sea Hell.

 - Stroller Access: Good.
 The paths are paved and easy to navigate.

-- Bonus: There is a very nice foot bath here (Ashiyu) where you can sit with your toddler and soak your feet.
+- Bonus: There is a lovely foot bath (Ashiyu) where you can sit and soak your feet with your toddler.

 3. Kamado Jigoku (Cooking Hell)

-This acts as a “Greatest Hits” of the Hells.
-It has smaller versions of the blue water and the red mud all in one place.
+This is the “Greatest Hits” of the Hells, with smaller versions of the blue water and red mud all in one place.

 - Why it’s great for toddlers: This is the most interactive Hell.
-The staff often perform demonstrations where they blow smoke over the water to make the steam rise dramatically—a magic trick that fascinates kids.
+Staff often blow smoke over the water to make the steam rise dramatically—a magic trick that fascinates kids.

 - Food: You can buy “Onsen Tamago” (eggs cooked in the hot spring steam) and steamed buns here.
 It’s a great snack stop.